Accenture/AIR/README.md

 - If using docker, make sure you're allocating enough memory for the container (like at least 8 GB)
 - If some script simply gets "killed", it's a clear indicator that you have too little memory allocated
 - Tracker options in `video_detect.py` might need to be recalibrated for each use case for best performance
+- If you edit any of the bash scripts in the root folder (e.g., `evaluate.sh`), make sure there are no whitespace after linebreaks '`\`', bash can be picky about these things...
+Also avoid commenting out any command line parameters in those scripts, just delete the whole line outright
+- The actual python scripts corresponding to the bash scripts are in `keras_retinanet/keras_retinanet/bin` folder and they can be called directly (or you can try the installed console scripts (e.g., `air-evaluate`) if you ran `pip install .`) with approproate parameters (examples can be found in those bash scripts)
+- Using command line parameters `-h` or `--help` usually *helps* (pun intended)

 ## Acknowledgements
 - Kudos to [Aalto Science-IT project](https://scicomp.aalto.fi/) for providing the compute hardware for training and testing the AIR detector